 In 2021, the median property value in Fort Worth, TX was $212,300, and the homeownership rate was 56.7%.

-The median property value in Fort Worth, TX is $151,000, and the homeownership rate is 57.1%.
-Most people in Fort Worth, TX commute by Drove Alone, and the average commute time is 26.7 minutes.
-The average car ownership in Fort Worth, TX is 2 cars per household.
+Most people in Fort Worth, TX drove alone to work, and the average commute time was 27.1 minutes.
+The average car ownership in Fort Worth, TX was 2 cars per household.